 The Brooks Ghost 13 is the perfect option for people on their feet all day, and, of course, you’ll be happy running in them too because they’re light, supportive and offer elite performance.

-We recommend this shoe only because it sounds really cool… OK, we’re not serious, although you have to admit that it does.
+We recommend this shoe only because it has a cool name… Phantom!
+OK, we’re not serious, although you have to admit that it is a cool name for a shoe.

 We like Topo Athletic shoes, especially the Phantom because they’re designed for runners who want that natural movement with a wider toe box and heel, but that also desire the awesome features of the traditional running shoe.